A horse with a warriorOsamu Kasko; Walnut, Mizuki & Wenge; 7″ x 8″ x 3.5″

 I was able to discover the first of its compartments fairly quickly; a couple steps later I had discovered the first laughable moment in the solution (there would be more).
 I got stuck around here for a while, enjoying the mechanism while attempting to discern the path ahead; I had a pretty clear idea as to where I needed to go but getting there required some experimentation and thought.

 I would eventually find my way through the next section, laughing once again upon getting a glimpse of the tiny warrior hiding inside the puzzle (not a spoiler as it is referred to in the description).
-The hidden figure was crafted by Kobo Alp and adds a touch of whimsy to the puzzle; if you look closely, you may see him before you have finished solving the puzzle (Id.) but you will have yet to find all the secrets the puzzle holds before you are able to poke him in his little wooden face and tell him to get his teeny wooden butt back to Greece faster than I can say “kallisti” (yeah, you better run, tiny wooden person).
+The hidden figure was crafted by Kobo Alp and adds a touch of whimsy to the puzzle; if you look closely, you may see him before you have finished solving the puzzle (Id.) but you will have to find all the secrets the puzzle holds to be able to poke him in his little wooden face and tell him to get his teeny wooden butt back to Greece faster than you can say “kallisti” (yeah, you better run, tiny wooden person).

 Horse has a tricky, multi-step solution that is fun and relatively lengthy, particularly for a Karakuri.
 I found myself struggling to find my way forward more than once and was delighted by its multiple aha moments and uniquely thematic secrets.